 12. Drop the perfectionism.

 Often procrastination can be a result of perfectionism.
 We can sometimes believe it is not the perfect time to start, or we do not yet have all the skills or information we need to begin.

 Finishing a project is also a problem for perfectionists who never feel their work is quite good enough.
 Bear in mind that getting something done is better than waiting until the perfect moment to get started.

 Your work can always be tweaked or edited later, but you can’t improve until you have created something.
 Once you have finished, it’s time to let go.
 There is no point spending hours and hours tweaking your work to make tiny improvements.
 Instead, send it out into the world and move on.

 If you regularly procrastinate, you will know how much stress it has caused in the past.
 Pick some of the techniques above to try to break the cycle of procrastination.
 And don’t be too hard on yourself.

 Procrastination doesn’t mean you are lazy or stupid.
 It is a natural response to difficult tasks.
-But you can learn how to stop procrastinating and when you do, you will achieve more, boost your confidence and be less stressed.
+But when you fall into the trap of procrastinating, you can use the above techniques to stop it and achieve more, boost your confidence and be less stressed as a result.

 Copyright © 2012-2022 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.